Dear readers of ADxS.org, please forgive the disruption.

 17.1.2.
 Cannabis use and ADHD

 Cannabis can have a self-medicating component in ADHD.
 This already occurs at doses that have no intoxicating effect (microdosing).
-Nevertheless, non-medical cannabis is not an appropriate treatment and medical cannabis is a possible medication only in very rare constellations.
+Nevertheless, non-medical cannabis is not an appropriate treatment and medical cannabis is only a possible medication in very rare constellations.

 17.2.
 Non-substance-related addictions

 17.2.1.
-Video game addiction in ADHD
+Video game addiction with ADHD

 17.2.2.
 Internet addiction and ADHD

-Of 650 boys at a high school, 12 to 15 % showed a pronounced Internet addiction.
+Of 650 boys at a high school, 12 to 15% showed a pronounced internet addiction.
 This was accompanied by increased ADHD symptoms.5

 17.2.3.
-Cell phone addiction in ADHD
+Cell phone addiction with ADHD

 • Alcohol consumption